ziyeqf/terraform-provider-azurerm/website/docs/d/shared_image.html.markdown

 * `release_note_uri` - The URI containing the Release Notes for this Shared Image.

+* `architecture` - The architecture of the image.
+Applicable to OS disks only. `x64` and `Arm64` supported.
+Changing this forces a new resource to be created.

 * `tags` - A mapping of tags assigned to the Shared Image.

 ---